astrovine/cross-border-payments/README.md

      ```
      npm start
      ```
-4. Ensure the Frankfurter API is accessible (no key required for free tier).
+4. Ensure the Open Exchange Rate API is accessible (1000 requests/month for the free tier).

 ## Usage
 1. Open your browser and navigate to `http://localhost:3000`.